barsoom/devbook/README.md

 #### Test-driven development.

+We try to work test-first.

+We aim for 100% code coverage.
+Not because that guarantees a perfect test suite, but because the coverage reports help us find dead code and other things we miss.

 #### Collective code ownership.

 While it's fine that different developers gravitate towards different things, no developer should be the only person that knows how to do any particular thing.